Gartner on SDN: Delivering business agility

 It is becoming increasingly clear that network architects should view SDN as a realistic opportunity to create a network that can enable private cloud solutions – a highly agile network

 Bjarne Munch is an Australian-based principal research analyst at Gartner.
 He is also agenda manager for the Communications-Enterprise Strategies research area, which takes responsibility for enterprise network infrastructure and network services.
-His particular interests include enterprise network design, the evolution of the data centre network, global and Asia Pacific regional WAN services and providers, cloud network services and hybrid WAN, application networking such as WAN optimisation and application acceleration, IP telephony and unified communications.
+His particular interests include enterprise network design, the evolution of the data center network, global and Asia Pacific regional WAN services and providers, cloud network services and hybrid WAN, application networking such as WAN optimisation and application acceleration, IP telephony and unified communications.